 The Diagram Legend can be configured to define the phases in the elements lifetime and to set the specification of the colored bands and more.
 Roadmap segments can be shown or hidden on individual elements in cases where a particular segment might not apply to one or more of the elements on the diagram.

 Learn more about the Roadmap Diagram

 Roadmap Diagram

-Specification Manager

 Getting to Know the Specification Manager

 Introducing the Specification Manager

-The Specification Manager is the central tool for working with requirements and provides a Word Processor or Spreadsheet like interface for entering, maintaining and viewing Requirements.
+The Specification Manager is the central tool for working with Requirements; it provides an interface resembling a Word Processor or Spreadsheet tool for entering, maintaining and viewing Requirements.
 New Requirements can be created with names and detailed descriptions and properties such as Status and Priority can be added from drop-down lists.
-Existing Requirements can be viewed and managed in a convenient view and changing them in the Specification Manager will change them in all other places in the repository such as diagrams and windows.
+Existing Requirements can be viewed and managed in a convenient view, and changing them in the Specification Manager will change them in all other places in the repository such as diagrams and windows.
 It is the perfect tool for those analysts more comfortable working with text rather than diagrams and who are accustomed to working in a Word Processor or Spreadsheet.
-It has the added advantage that the requirements are part of a model and can be traced to other elements including Business Drivers, Stakeholders and Solution Components.
+It has the added advantage that the requirements are part of a model and can be traced to other elements, including Business Drivers, Stakeholders and Solution Components.

-Item

-1 REQ019 - Manage Inventory

-The system MUST include a complete inventory management facility to store and track stock of books for the on-line bookstore.

-1.1 REQ122 - Inventory Reports

-Inventory reports are required that detail the available stock for each item including back orders.
-Future stock level reports should be able to predict the quantity of stock at a specified future date.

-1.2 REQ023 - Store and Manage Books

-A book storage and management facility will be required.

-1.2.1 REQ022 - Order Books

-A book order facility will be required to allow on-line ordering from major stockist's.

-1.2.2 REQ021 - List Stock Levels

-A facility will exist to list current stock levels and to manually update stock quantities if physical checking reveals inconsistencies.

-Where to find the Specification Manager

-Project Browser Context Menu (Package): View as Requirements List

-Usage of the Specification Manager